AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_private_mode_multicloud_endpoint.md

 * `region` - (Required) Region of the VPC.
 * `controller_lb_vpc_id` - (Required) ID of the VPC containing a Private Mode controller load balancer.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:
+* `dns_entry` - DNS entry of the endpoint.

 ## Import

 **aviatrix_private_mode_multicloud_endpoint** can be imported using the `vpc_id`, e.g.